House of Hummingbird: Critical response

 Tomris Laffly from Variety describes the film as capturing the "soft-hued timeless look" of a time period that remains somewhat "hazy."
 Her review praises the no intrusive way Bora Kim explores Eun-hee's sexuality, never giving it a strict label and allowing the viewer join watch Eun-hee in her journey of self discovery.
-While she does admit the movie may have been too long for its premise, overall she states it "fleeting reality of female adolescence with sympathy" and intwines the "workings of both family and society."
+While she does admit the movie may have been too long for its premise, overall she states it "fleeting reality of female adolescence with sympathy" and entwines the "workings of both family and society."

 Elizabeth Kerr from The Hollywood Reporter chose to focus more on the femininity of film.
 Overall she describes, "Sensitive, keenly observed and unflinchingly honest," and claims that it deserves success in its upcoming run.
 She praised the relationship that forms between Eun-hee and Yeong-ji, saying when the two are on screen together they are allowed to fully be free in a way of quotidian struggles.

 Andrew Bundy from The Playlist talks about how the film explores the fine line of "harsh and heartfelt communication" which Yeong-ji helps Eun-hee discover it difference all comes down to personal understanding.
 While a little long, Bundy praises the film on exploring the path to show the importance of empathy and understanding.

 In 2020, the film was ranked by The Guardian number 18 among the classics of modern South Korean cinema.